mohamed-arradi/Darky/README.md

 A small Mac OS App that allow you on Mac OS Mojave to switch between Dark Mode and Light Mode directly from a shortcut or via the status menu bar.

+You can directly download the App from the Release folder : https://github.com/mohamed-arradi/DarkModeSwitcher/Release/English

 ## Why this App can be useful ?

 In Mojave in order to change the dark mode status you need to open the system preference each time !
 Why having a shortcut could not be more easier ?